irinam759/irinam759/README.md

-- 👋 Hi, I’m Irina (Maslovich) Kats  (@irinam759) - I am an artist and freelance Software Tester.
+- 👋 Hi, I’m Irina (Maslovich) Kats  (@irinam759) - I am an artist and freelance web developer.
-- 👀 I’m interested in Computer Science, Art and Global Environment
+- 👀 I’m interested in computer science, art, global environment and poetry.
-- 🌱 I’m currently as a freelance on Utest platform.
+- 🌱 I’m currently finished my art website www.irinakats.com.
 - 💞️ I’m looking to collaborate on an interesting project where I can make an impact
 - 📫 How to reach me: katsirka@gmail.com